This PDF is the current document as it appeared on Public Inspection on 09/18/2014 at 04:15 pm.

 This action is required by 50 CFR part 648 and is exempt from review under Executive Order 12866.

-NMFS finds good cause pursuant to 5 U.S.C.
-553(b)(B) to waive prior notice and the opportunity for public comment because it would be contrary to the public interest and impracticable.
-This action closes the directed herring fishery for Management Area 3 through December 31, 2014, under current regulations.
-The regulations at § 648.201(a) require such action to ensure that herring vessels do not exceed the 2014 sub-ACL allocated to Area 3.
-The herring fishery opened for the 2014 fishing year on January 1, 2014.
-Data indicating the herring fleet will have landed at least 92 percent of the 2014 sub-ACL allocated to Area 3 have only recently become available.
-If implementation of this closure is delayed to solicit prior public comment, the sub-ACL for Area 3 for this fishing year may be exceeded, thereby undermining the conservation objectives of the FMP.
-If sub-ACLs are exceeded, the excess must also be deducted from a future sub-ACL and would reduce future fishing opportunities.
-NMFS further finds, pursuant to 5 U.S.C 553(d)(3), good cause to waive the 30-day delayed effectiveness period for the reasons stated above.Start Signature
+The Assistant Administrator for Fisheries, NOAA (AA), finds good cause pursuant to 5 U.S.C.
+553(b)(B) to waive prior notice and the opportunity for public comment because it would be contrary to the public interest.
+This action closes the summer flounder fishery for Massachusetts until January 1, 2015, under current regulations.
+The regulations at § 648.103(b) require such action to ensure that summer flounder vessels do not exceed quotas allocated to the states.
+If implementation of this closure was delayed to solicit prior public comment, the quota for this fishing year will be exceeded, thereby undermining the conservation objectives of the Summer Flounder Fishery Management Plan.
+The AA further finds, pursuant to 5 U.S.C.
+553(d)(3), good cause to waive the 30-day delayed effectiveness period for the reason stated above.Start Signature

 Emily H. Menashes,